IxI-97/BiomiX/README.md

 _**main and advanced option interface**_
 - Feature renaming in the metabolomics section to clarify the input technology.
 - Each advance option and main interface section has included many "help" sections to guide the user to a wise usage of the parameters.
-The novel in depth webpage is accessible at this link: [Avanced Parameters Page](https://ixi-97.github.io/Parameters_guidelines.html)
+The novel in depth webpage is accessible at this link: [Advanced Parameters Page](https://ixi-97.github.io/Parameters_guidelines.html)

 _**Single omics pipeline**_
 - Unlock the .mgf file usage for the metabolomics annotation.
 As they are lighter than .mzML files this optimize the RAM memory usage in the inclusion of high number of files.